adityajaiswal094/Stocks/README.md

 2. Open bash terminal and change directory to `./src/scripts/`.
 3. Run the following scripts in sequence in your bash terminal to perform the corresponding actions:

-   - `./downloadAndLoad.sh DDMMYY`: Downloads, unzips and loads the data in db of the Bhav Copy for the specified date.
+   - `./downloadAndLoad.sh DDMMYY`: Downloads, unzips and loads the data in DB of the Bhav Copy for the specified date.

      For example: `./downloadAndLoad.sh 22012024`.

-   - `./lastFiftyDays.sh` (optional): Downloads, unzips and loads the data of the Bhav Copies for the last 50 days in the db.
+   - `./lastFiftyDays.sh` (optional): Downloads, unzips and loads the data of the Bhav Copies for the last 50 days in the DB.

 4. Now, in your root directory, run the command `npm run dev` to start the server.
 5. Finally, use Postman to test the APIs.